What is the New York State Paid Family Leave law?

-- The PFL Law became effective January 1, 2018 and phases in over four years.
+- The PFL Law became effective January 1, 2018 and phased-in over four years.

 - Employees may take the maximum benefit length in any given 52-week period.
 The 52-week period begins the first day of an employee’s PFL or DBL benefit.

 - The NYS Department of Labor annually publishes the NY State Average Weekly Wage (NYSAWW), the basis for determining the maximum benefit payable.
-We anticipate the following benefits schedule:
+The most current benefit provisions are outlined below:

 (Cap % of NYSAWW)

 All claims initiated in 2022 will continue to be paid benefits based on 2022 benefit provisions through the duration of the claim, even if the claim extends into 2023, per NY State regulations.
 For example, if a bonding claim is initiated in December 2022 for 10 weeks, even though the claim period extends into 2023, since the claim was initiated in 2022, 2022 benefit provisions will apply for the duration of the 10-week claim.

 New York Paid Family Leave: what you need to know

 What events qualify for PFL?

 - Maternity and Paternity leave (bonding leave) related to birth, adoption or foster care: PFL only begins after birth and is not available for prenatal conditions.
 A parent may take PFL during the first 12 months following the birth, adoption, or fostering of a child.
 Leave must be taken within the first year of the birth or placement.
 A parent may also take leave as needed related to adoption and foster care placement obligations (i.e., attend counseling sessions, travel to another country to complete an adoption, consult with doctors and attorneys representing the birth parent, and appear in court).